 4. Treatment options vary.

-For women who aren’t trying to conceive, hormonal birth control is often the first type of treatment prescribed.
+For women who aren’t trying to conceive, hormonal birth control and anti-inflammatory medication are often the first type of treatment prescribed.
 Many women experience a reduction in symptoms with the use of either oral contraceptives or an intrauterine device.

 For women who want to get pregnant, doctors often prescribe a medication that stops the body from ovulating temporarily.
 After a period of time, women stop taking the medicine and their menstrual cycle returns.